Locator Super: Marathon, Florida Keys

-Video: Video footage is available on the Florida Keys News Bureau's FTP server (download details below).
-A Google Drive file is available to download at here.
-B-
+Video: Video is available on the Florida Keys News Bureau’s FTP server (see details below) or via Google Link here.

 Folder: News Video

 It is best to access and download files from the FTP site using a dedicated FTP software package such as Fetch.